devopspatterns/devopspatterns.github.io/content/_index.md

 involved with bringing developers and operations teams together to release software.
 Fundamentally these two groups have differing objectives which often lead to conflict.
-Developers want to release software features and are often incentivized with regard to releasing software.
+Developers want to release software features and are often incentivized in that regard.
 Operations teams, however, strive for goals like uptime and will often have service level agreements (SLAs) that limit their incentive to make changes to production software.
 The clash between these differing incentives is often difficult to assuage.